mercymadueke/alx-system_engineering-devops/0x00-shell_basics/README.md

-creating a script that copies all the html files
+script that moves all files